Château de La Colle Noire: History

-Upon the death of Henri-Emmanuel Poulle in 1877, the property passed on to his daughter, Anne-Victoire (1827–1894), married to Félix Reibaud, postmaster of the sector.
-Anne-Victoire was very pious and obtained permission from the Bishop of Frejus to allow the priest of Montauroux to say mass in the chapel St Anne every Sunday except for Christmas, Easter and other festivals.
+Upon the death of Henri-Emmanuel Poulle in 1877, the property passed on to his daughter, Anne-Victoire (1827–1894), who was married to Félix Reibaud, postmaster of the sector.
+Anne-Victoire was very pious and obtained permission from the Bishop of Frejus-Toulon to allow the priest of Montauroux to say mass in the chapel St Anne every Sunday except for Christmas, Easter and other festivals.
 The inhabitants of the neighborhood became accustomed to hearing Mass at La Colle Noire.
 The St Anne chapel is still consecrated today.
-On the death of Anne-Victoire in 1894, his son Paul Félix Honoré Reibaud inherited the estate of La Colle Noire.
-Head of office at the Ministry of Justice in Paris, he showed little interest in the property located in the remote Var region where his family originated.
-The property was ceded to an industrialist named Fayolle, whose widow resold the estate in 1921 to Pierre Grosselin.
+On the death of Anne-Victoire in 1894, her son Paul Félix Honoré Reibaud inherited the estate of La Colle Noire.
+Head of office at the Ministry of Justice in Paris, he showed little interest in the property and it was ceded to an industrialist named Fayolle, whose widow resold the estate in 1921 to Pierre Grosselin.
 On October 25, 1950, the property, still with an area of more than 90 hectares, comprising a noble house, agricultural buildings and land cultivated mainly in vines and flowers, was bought by Christian Dior.